mozilla-conduit/conduit-docs/phabricator-user.rst

-If a bug has one or more security groups applied to it, that is, it has restricted visibility, any Differential revisions associated with it are similarly restricted in visibility.
+If a bug has one or more security groups applied to it, that is, it has restricted visibility, any Differential revisions associated with it are similarly restricted invisibility.
 This will initially only apply to Firefox security groups, that is, groups with names matching ``*core-security*``.
 Any revision associated with a bug restricted via other groups, e.g. infra, is visible only to the author and